nlholm/docker-demo-documentation/docker-demo-documentation.md

 We copied the cloned modules into /srv/salt/. `sudo cp -r docker-demo/salt/* /srv/salt/`.

-(Of note that the project Vagrantfile was since updated to include a symlink from the hosts's Salt project folder to the master's; there is no need anymore to clone the project repo into the master (only to the host); to create a folder for Salt; or to copy content into it.
-The process is commented in the Vagrantfile.).
+(Note: The Vagrantfile has sive been updated to automatically symlink the Salt project folder from the host to the master.
+Therefore, manually cloning the repository or copying files to the master is no longer necessary, as described in the Vagrantfile comments.)

 We ran the Highstate (top file) on the master: `sudo salt 'minion1' state.apply`.

 ![kuva12](./img/kuva12.png)

 All good so far!
-14 states succeeded, 11 changes.´
+14 states succeeded, 11 changes.

 We signed off the master and onto the minion.